In 2014, more than 240 million prescriptions were written for opioids.

 That is more than enough to “give every American adult their own bottle of pills,” the U.S. Department of Health and Human Services noted.

-That same year, the Centers for Disease Control and Prevention (CDC) stated that 2 million people were abusing, or were dependent on, prescription opioids.
+That same year, the Centers for Disease Control and Prevention (CDC)

 And as dependence on the highly addictive pills booms, so does the secondary industry of medications that treat the symptoms of addiction.

 Still other meds have been created to treat common side effects of opioid addiction treatment, including constipation.

 This has created a booming secondary industry of drugs related to the opioid epidemic.